 Cloud-based solutions for rapid innovation

 The connected automotive ecosystem can incorporate any number of third-party stakeholders, including merchants, insurance companies and transport authorities.
-Ericsson’s cloud platform gives Volvo the power to control and manage this growing ecosystem.
+Ericsson Connected Vehicle Cloud gives Volvo Cars the power to control and manage this growing ecosystem..

-Our agile cloud platform has enabled Volvo to swiftly scale up more services, in more cars and more markets.
-Volvo offers an exceptional package of in-car infotainment, telematics and navigation services, which began with the introduction of Spotify music streaming in 2013.
+Our Industrialized Ericsson Connected Vehicle Cloud platform provided as a service has enabled Volvo Cars to swiftly scale up more services, in more cars and more markets.
+Volvo Cars offers an exceptional package of in-car infotainment, telematics and navigation services, which began with the introduction of Spotify music streaming in 2013.

 Safer and more efficient roads